 The American engineer and physicist, Robert H Goddard, who created world’s first liquid-fuelled rocket was inspired by H.G.
 Wells’ science fiction novel War of the Worlds (1898).
 More recent examples include motion sensing capability and 3D gesture-based user interface used in Mircrosoft’s Kinect, Which we already have seen used by Tom Cruise’s character in movie Minority Report (2002).
 The movie was based on the short story “The Minority Report” by Philip K Dick.

-Here are few more examples of inventions and technologies we are using today were inspired by science fictions.
+Here are few more examples of technologies and Inventions Inspired by Science Fiction we are using today.

 Jules Verne often referred as “the father of science fiction”.
 Jules Verne imagined a great underwater ship named Nautilus in Twenty Thousand Leagues Under the Sea.
 The submarine contained a grand ballroom and organ and was using electricity power.
 Verne’s imagination was so concrete that it inspired a lifelong interest of undersea exploration in Simon Lake, the American inventor.
 He first read Verne’s Twenty Thousand Leagues Under the Sea in 1870.
 It inspired him to invent his own submarine called the Argonaut.
 In 1898, Verne wrote a letter to congratulate Lake on his invention.